-Public transport in Bulgaria is dependent on rail and road services which connect most of the country.
+Public transport in Bulgaria is dependent on rail and road services, which connect most of the country.
 Expats living in Bulgaria's cities will generally get around via bus and trolleybus networks.
-The capital, Sofia, also boasts a metro system.
+The capital, Sofia, also has a metro system.

 Apart from Plovdiv, the cycling paths in most cities are non-existent.
 Despite this, the number of cyclists is increasing and the state has promised to promote local biking culture by investing in cycling infrastructure.

 Expats thinking of living in rural areas should consider buying a car, as these areas are generally not covered by public transport networks.